hsuanlee213/applied-ai-music-recommender/README.md

 **Applied AI Music Recommender** is an AI-enhanced music recommendation system that helps users find songs based on their preferences, mood, energy level, and listening context.

 This project extends my original rule-based music recommender into a **Retrieval-Augmented Generation (RAG)** system.
-Instead of asking an AI model to recommend songs from memory, the system first retrieves relevant songs from a local music catalog and then uses an AI model to generate personalized recommendations and natural-language explanations based on those retrieved songs.
+Instead of asking an AI model to recommend songs from memory, the system first retrieves relevant songs from a local music catalog and then uses a deterministic AI-style generation component to produce personalized recommendations and natural-language explanations based on those retrieved songs.

 This project matters because real-world recommendation systems need to balance structured data, user preferences, explainability, and reliability.
 By combining deterministic retrieval with AI-generated explanations, this project shows how a simple recommender can evolve into a more flexible and user-centered applied AI system.